skoczen/will/docs/improve.md

 ## Tests

-Shamefully, tests are just getting rolling, and a proper, well-architected test harness is in the works..
+Shamefully, tests are just getting rolling, and a proper, well-architected test harness is in the works.
 However, there are *some* tests you can run by running:

 ```bash
 coverage run -m nose